melt-umn/monto-v3-draft/content/draft01/index.md

 Otherwise, the Broker SHALL respond with an HTTP Status of 200 and a [`BrokerResponse`](#4-5-5-brokerresponse) Message as the body.
 Each member of the `BrokerResponse` Message corresponds to one of the requests from the `ClientRequest` Message.
 No particular order is enforced; a Client MUST be able to handle a `BrokerResponse` Message whose elements have a different order from the requests in the `ClientRequest` Message.

-When a Service responds to the Broker with a Product, the [`ServiceProduct`](TODO) alternative MUST be present in the `BrokerResponse`.
-When a Service responds to the Broker with an error, the [`ServiceError`](TODO) alternative MUST be present instead.
+When a Service responds to the Broker with an HTTP Status of 200, the corresponding BrokerSingleResponse MUST be a `BrokerProductResponse`.
+Conversely, when the Service responds to the Broker with a [`ServiceError`](TODO), the BrokerSingleResponse MUST be a `BrokerErrorResponse`.
+If another error occurs while retrieving the Product, the BrokerSingleResponse MUST be a `BrokerErrorResponse`.
+The `"value"` field SHOULD state that the error came from the Broker rather than the Service.

 ## 4.5.
 Client Protocol Messages